jamesward/koober/README.md

 Start Flink:

 1. `./sbt flinkClient/run`
-1. Initiate a few picks and see the average pickup wait time change
+1. Initiate a few pickups and see the average pickup wait time change (in the stdout console for the Flink process)

 Start Cassandra: